tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Wed Jul 04 2007

-Reid Kreiger (a 22-year-old White poor high school graduate) entered a church, ready to deliver a speech to religious people.
+Reid Kreiger (a 22-year-old white poor high school graduate) entered a church, ready to deliver a speech to religious people.
 He saw religion as a force of evil that has to be countered for progress to be made.
 Only a speech will sway people away from religion and onto the straight path of atheism.
 Reid Kreiger sometimes preached his views to theists, but still felt afraid.
 Reid Kreiger meditated to relieve stress and to calm his nerves.
 As Reid Kreiger entered the church, he heared a small rasping noise. he knew that it was because of the wind, and not a sign of angels and demons fighting each other (as angels and demons do not exist).

 Reid Kreiger used practical experience and common sense to argue that the world is just one big simulation, run by a supercomputer called The Unblinking Eye.
 Reid Kreiger argued that the Unblinking Eye was an impersonal force that can only be understood as a part of nature, similar to that of gravity.